Kegalle: Economy

 The land has become another fertile facilitator to the cultivation promoted needs of the citizens of Kegalle.
 The district mainly being an agrarian society, rubber, tea and coconut are cultivated as the main crops of it.
 Apart from that clove, pepper, coffee and cocoa too are being cultivated as secondary commodities.
 As of the rubber cultivation, 33% of the agrarian lands have been utilised for it.
 12,000 ha of land area have been occupied for the paddy cultivation.
 The rain water is the main resource provider for the cultivation in Kegalle.

 Minerals are another lucrative donor of the district of Kegalle.
 The Bogala graphite is one of the most notable mine in Kegalle district and marks a half amount of the total mineral export of Sri Lanka.
 The gem distribution near the Kelani River further boosts for the economic prosperity of the district.

-Education
+Schools

 Secondary

 The town has a number of schools including: